 The Metropolitan Opera: Live in HD

 The Metropolitan Opera: Live in HD returns to WHAT starting October 9, 2021.
 The Met’s 2021–22 season of live transmissions features ten spectacular productions, including four Met premieres.
-Tickets for WHAT’s screenings will go on sale in early September.
+Tickets for WHAT’s screenings are now on sale.

 Please note: Capacity is limited to allow for physical distancing between parties.
 Proof of vaccination and use of face masks is required to attend any performance.